sam-myers/docs/content/reference/programming-model.md

 Pulumi packages are normal NPM or Python packages.
 They transitively depend on `@pulumi/pulumi` which defines how resources created by a Pulumi program will be communicated to the Pulumi engine.
 This ability to register resources with the Pulumi engine is the only difference between a Pulumi package and any other NPM package.

-Some Pulumi packages have a dependency on a [Resource Provider plugin](/reference/cli/pulumi_plugin.html) which contains the implementation for how to Create, Read, Update and Delete resources defined by the package.
+Some Pulumi packages have a dependency on a [Resource Provider plugin]({{< relref "/reference/cli/pulumi_plugin.md" >}}) which contains the implementation for how to Create, Read, Update and Delete resources defined by the package.
 The [pulumi.CustomResource] base class is used to connect a JavaScript resource class with the resource provider it depends on for resource management.
 Packages like [@pulumi/aws] and [@pulumi/kubernetes] define resources, such as `aws.ec2.Instance`, `kubernetes.Pod`, which are managed by the AWS and Kubernetes resource provider plugins.
-Packages such as [@pulumi/cloud] and [@pulumi/aws-infra] contain only higher-level component resources, which are not managed by a resource provider plugin.
+Packages such as [@pulumi/cloud] and [@pulumi/awsx] contain only higher-level component resources, which are not managed by a resource provider plugin.

 ## Runtime code {#runtime}